 How to Play

 Show the participants a poll with a number of images or GIFs related to the question.
 Say, for example – Which Otter Describes Your Mood?
 The polls can have pictures or GIFs of funny otters, and the audience could pick their choice.
-Once everyone has done choosing their option, the presenter can display the results on the screen.
+Once everyone has chosen their option, the presenter can display the results on the screen.

 Idea #8 – Two Truths and a Lie